Table of contents

 Pros: Easy to set up and use, as there are no calculations or arguments regarding the distribution of value between channels.

 Cons: Doesn’t show the whole picture and overestimates channels at the top; users typically interact with several touchpoints before a purchase, which the First Interaction model completely ignores.
+With the first touch attribution, you would get a narrow understanding of the customer journey.
+You also, won’t be able to evaluate the effectiveness of warm or retargeting ads.

 Suitable for businesses that want to increase brand awareness and audience reach as well as understand where to buy traffic that will convert.
 Useful for marketers who focus exclusively on demand generation and brand awareness.
+The first touch model is also suitable for businesses with short sales cycles.

-2. Last Interaction or Last Click model
+2. Last Interaction or Last Click marketing attribution model

 According to this model, the entire value of the conversion goes to the last channel that the user came in contact with before the conversion.
 The contribution of all other channels is ignored.
 In our example, all the value will go to the Direct channel.

 Pros: A popular model that’s familiar to many marketers; ideal for evaluating campaigns for quick purchases, such as for seasonal items.
+It also directly shows what was the final touchpoint that led to a conversion.

-3. Last Non-Direct Click model
+3. Last Non-Direct Click marketing attribution model

-Google Analytics reports use this model by default.
 The entire conversion value is assigned to the last channel in the chain.
 However, if that last channel is Direct, then the value is attributed to the previous channel.
-The logic is simple: if the user came to you from a bookmark or entered a URL, then they most likely were already familiar with your brand.

 Pros: Allows you to ignore channels that are insignificant in terms of advertising costs and focus on paid sources.
 In addition, Last Non-Direct Click can be used for comparing with other attribution models.

-Cons: Doesn’t take into account the contribution of other channels.
 In addition, often the penultimate source in the chain is email.
-We understand that the customer came from somewhere and left their email address.
-But using Last Non-Direct Click, we underestimate the sources that helped the customer get acquainted with the brand, leave their email, and eventually decide to buy.
+We understand that the customer came from somewhere and left their email address, but by using Last Non-Direct Click, you underestimate the sources that helped the customer get acquainted with the brand, leave their email, and eventually decide to buy.

 Suitable for businesses that want to evaluate the effectiveness of a particular paid channel and for whom brand recognition is no longer so important.

-4. Linear model
+4. Linear attribution model

+Amongst the multi-channel attribution models, the linear model is definitely the most naive.
 This basic model simply divides the transaction value equally among all sources in the chain.

 Pros: Simple, but at the same time more advanced than single-channel attribution models, as it takes into account all sessions before conversion.
+The linear or equal model is also the most straightforward way to explain the ROI of each marketing channel to your stakeholders.

 Suitable for businesses such as B2B companies with a long sales cycle, for which it’s important to maintain contact with the client at all stages of the funnel.